Q: What is a mortgage servicer and how do I know who services my loan?

 A: Litigation takes time, it carries substantial risks, and it expends significant resources.
 While legal cases drag on, homeowners in desperate need of relief are left to watch and wait for an uncertain outcome.

-And a money judgment could not realistically include principal reduction requirements, refinancing for underwater borrowers, and many of the other significant components of this agreement.
+Finally, a money judgment could not realistically include principal reduction requirements, refinancing for underwater borrowers, and many of the other significant components of this agreement.

 Q: A majority of mortgages are unaffected by this settlement.
 When will you work to obtain relief for the vast majority of homeowners?